Ukrainian agriculture minister quits, senior lawmaker set to replace him | Headlines

 - Ukraine

-Ukraine's agriculture minister resigned on Thursday, a month after Russia launched a war that has affected spring crop sowing and forced one the world's largest grain producers to halt the export of some farm products.
+Ukraine's agriculture minister resigned on Thursday, a month after Russia launched a war that has affected spring crop sowing and forced one of the world's largest grain producers to halt the export of some farm products.
 An aide confirmed Roman Leshchenko had submitted his resignation but gave no reason.
-Senior lawmaker Mykola Solskyi later told Reuters that he had accepted an offer to replace Leshchenko as minister.
+Ukraine's parliament later announced that lawmakers had voted to approve the appointment of senior lawmaker Mykola Solskyi as Leshchenko's replacement.

 Solskyi is widely seen as an important figure behind reforms that opened the land market in Ukraine last year, lifting a longstanding ban on the sale of farmland.
 The move was intended by President Volodymr Zelenskiy to unlock opportunities for investment in the agriculture sector although Russia's invasion may sharply reduce the 2022 harvest and exports in the 2022/23 season.